bsmith89/make-bml/lesson.md

 # Setup [15 minutes] #

-This tutorial is designed to be run on Amazon EC2 using the Ubuntu Server 14.04 LTS image, although it should be trivial to port it for use on any other UNIX operating system.
+This tutorial was designed for UNIX systems and has been tested on Amazon EC2 using the
-I've tested that everything works on an m3.medium instance.
+Ubuntu Server 14.04 LTS image and a "m3.medium" instance.
 If you would like to use Windows, Git-Bash (packaged with Git for Windows) is probably your best bet, although it has not been tested on that platform.